jonathantemplin/CCSSO-June2017/index.md

 ---

-## Definitional Specficity of a Dimension
+## Definitional Specificity of a Trait

->- The definitional specificity of a dimension is referred to as the grain size
+>- The definitional specificity of a trait is referred to as the grain size
 >  - Driven by the level of specificity with which one desires to make inferences about students on the basis of their test score(s)
 >  - What you want to know about a student
 >- In current summative testing, the grain size is often very coarse